Doublox/DChatV6/README.md

 # Description
 ```
-This is a functional chat outside esx so for the vrp its works very well also it works with all the framwork without
+This is a functional chat outside esx so for the vrp its works you can edit the server.lua and client.lua
-specifying
 Functionaliter its here present in the streamable if you have questions you can come to me dm good video
 ```
 ### Release History